-Talk of ‘civil war,’ ignited by Mar-a-Lago search, is flaring online
+Talk of ‘Civil War,’ Ignited by Mar-a-Lago Search, Is Flaring Online

 But while that trend is clear, there is far less agreement among experts about what it means.

 Some elements of the far right view it literally: a call for an organized battle for control of the government.
 Others envision something akin to a drawn-out insurgency, punctuated with eruptions of political violence, such as the attack on the FBI’s Cincinnati field office in August.
 A third group describes the country as entering a “cold” civil war, manifested by intractable polarization and mistrust, rather than a “hot” war with conflict.
 “The question is what does ‘civil war’ look like and what does it mean,” said Elizabeth Neumann, assistant secretary for counterterrorism at the Homeland Security Department under Trump.
 “I did not anticipate, nor did anyone else as far as I know, how rapidly the violence would escalate.”

 Neumann now works for Moonshot, a private security company that tracks extremism online.
 Moonshot found a 51% increase in “civil war” references on the most active pages on 4Chan, the fringe online message board, in the week after Biden’s Sept.
 1 speech.